 Courier management software helps organizations improve the customer experience with features like predictive ETAs, driver chat, and real-time tracking — which keeps customers in the loop regarding when their order will arrive.

-Additionally, built-in feedback capture and analytics can help you improve the delivery experience by focusing on the touchpoints that need attention.
+Feedback capture and analytics can help you improve the delivery experience by focusing on the touchpoints that need attention.

 Increased driver safety

-Case Study: NYC-based MetroSpeedy hustles as business demand grows
+NYC-based MetroSpeedy hustles as business demand grows

 “Delivery is here to stay, and we, along with Onfleet, are last mile logistics veterans.
 We look forward to expanding our expertise and business operations.
 I see autonomous delivery bots in our future, continued investment in our technology, efficiency upgrades, and the continued ability for micro-targeted advertising for our customers.
 And of course, very speedy deliveries!
 That’s our name and that’s our game.”

-— Nancy Korayim, CEO, MetroSpeedy
+— Nancy Korayim, Founder and CEO, MetroSpeedy

 Read the full case study here.